lbryio/lbry.com/content/faq/view-rewards.md

 We want creators to create quality content that other LBRY users will enjoy and to be able to earn at a comparable or greater amount to alternatives.

 If you publish quality original content, you may be eligible to receive additional rewards for views from validated lbry.tv accounts on behalf of us.
+These tips are separate from tips your followers may issue independently and ineligibility does not mean the content is demonetized.

 ## How creator view rewards work